BeamMW/docs-gitbook/ecosystem/README.md

 If you have even the slightest suspicion that either your seed or wallet database file could have been exposed, follow these next steps immediately:

 1. Start the potentially exposed wallet or restore the wallet using the seed phrase on a clean device and verify your wallet balance hasn't changed
-2. Create a new wallet and record the new seed phrase.&#x20;
+2. Create a new wallet and record the new seed phrase.
 3. Transfer your coins from the old wallet to the new one and wait for the transaction to complete.
 4. Once your transaction reads from "in progress" to "completed," you can be confident that your funds are safe, but we are still not done.
 5. Inform anyone you expect to receive payments from (Offline, Max Privacy, Public Offline), and provide them with new addresses from your new Beam wallet.
 Failure to do so might result in payments sent to your compromised wallet addresses.